 Julia Evans, BSRIA Chief Executive, said:

-“When the Paris Summit Agreement was made in December 2015, most of the world signed up to play its part in halting climate change – including the US.
+“When the Paris Summit agreement was made in December 2015, the whole world signed up to play its part in halting climate change – including the US.
 Global warming is a real problem, as an industry we have the skills, technology and the desire to make a difference.
 BSRIA said then that the deal must provide a stable environment that enables investment in cleaner, more affordable and more secure energy generation, including renewable and clean technologies.

 This worrying u-turn is troubling for the policies aimed at improving climate change and indeed the associated agenda around renewable technologies.

 In 2015, the UK government expanded offshore wind power and had become the first developed country to set an end date for the use of coal.
 There are still clearly huge changes and challenges ahead in the expected energy transition away from fossil fuels.
 So it is worrying that President Trump has the completely reverse idea.

 In the light of UK government policy, it’s disappointing that reducing emissions from coal-fired power plants was a key part of the US’s commitment in the Paris climate deal but now this could change.”

 Governments agreed to limit the increase in global warming to 1.5°C above pre-industrial levels.

 Pledges to curb emissions

 Before the conference, more than 180 countries had submitted pledges to cut or curb their carbon emissions.
 These deals are recognised under the agreement, but are not legally binding.

 Long-term goal for net zero emissions